-The recently approved $1.2 trillion federal infrastructure financing package provides the real estate industry a once-in-a-generation base to build on for projects and communities, according to ULI experts.
+The recently approved $1.2 trillion federal infrastructure financing package provides the real estate industry with a once-in-a-generation base to build on for projects and communities, according to ULI experts.

-And while the money comes via the federal government, much of the spending decisions will be made at the state and local levels, according to panelists at “Leveraging Federal Infrastructure Investment for Housing and Transportation Opportunities,” a webinar sponsored by the Curtis Initiative just two days after President Biden signed the package into law.
+And while the money comes via the federal government, much of the spending decisions will be made at the state and local levels, according to panelists at “Leveraging Federal Infrastructure Investment for Housing and Transportation Opportunities,” a webinar sponsored by the Curtis Initiative just two days after U.S. President Joseph R. Biden signed the package into law.

 Panelists provided an overview of U.S. infrastructure spending and the details of the infrastructure package.
 Then they discussed projects in Austin, Texas, and Washington, D.C., that demonstrate how infrastructure investment supports equitable and desirable development.